-The famous tower clock known as Big Ben, located at the top of the 320-foot-high St. Stephen's Tower, rings out over the Houses of Parliament in Westminster, London, for the first time on this day in 1859.
+The famous tower clock known as Big Ben, located at the top of the 320-foot-high Elizabeth Tower, rings out over the Houses of Parliament in Westminster, London, for the first time on May 31, 1859.

 The name “Big Ben” originally just applied to the bell but later came to refer to the clock itself.
 Two main stories exist about how Big Ben got its name.
 Many claim it was named after the famously long-winded Sir Benjamin Hall, the London commissioner of works at the time it was built.
 Another famous story argues that the bell was named for the popular heavyweight boxer Benjamin Caunt, because it was the largest of its kind.